AschPlatform/asch-docs/create_account/en.md

 ![Step 1/2 Create Master Secret](./images/nextstep.png)

-In this example the secret is `sentence weasel match weather apple onion release keen lens deal fruit matrix` (write it safely down somewhere).
+In this example, the secret is `sentence weasel match weather apple onion release keen lens deal fruit matrix` (write it safely down somewhere).
 Now press the __CREATE MASTER SECRET__ button to confirm the secret.

 Login with your new secret: